idreyn/elemental/README.md

 * __properties__: A list of newline-delimited key:value pairs to be applied to the object.

+## Special variables

+Within a Javascript block, you can use number of built-in variables intended to ease the pain of Javascript's "flexible" scoping system.

+* __this:__ Using `this` in a method, handler, or constructor will generally refer to the object at hand.
+But if you start passing references to these functions, the function will be scoped according to normal JS rules and `this` might end up referring to an event handler target, the global scope, or any number of things that aren't the object you're building.
+* __$this:__ A cached version of `$(this)`.
+It is created once during object construction and will always refer to the object at hand even if `this` refers to something else.
+* __self:__ Solves the problem of scope introduced by `this`. `self` will ALWAYS refer to the object at hand, even in situations where `this` is something else (e.g. event handlers, setTimeout callbacks).
+If you don't want to take advantage of flexible scoping, just use `self` instead of `this`.

 ## Stylin'

 Elemental provides `hover` and `focus` blocks to support the matching CSS psuedoclasses, but it's possible to create additional style blocks to be applied to the definition at runtime.
 This is accomplished by adding a `style` block like so: